Flatbed Truckload Freight Shipping Services

 Do Flatbed Shipments Require Permits?

-Permit requirements depend on the freight’s dimensions and weight.
-Shipments that exceed standard legal height, width, length, or axle weight limits may require state-issued oversize or overweight permits.
-Routing restrictions and escort requirements can also apply depending on the shipment profile and lane.
+Permit requirements depend on shipment dimensions, weight, route, and applicable state regulations.
+Shipments that exceed legal height, width, length, gross weight, or axle limitations may require oversize or overweight permits before transportation can begin.
+Routing restrictions, travel windows, or escort vehicle requirements may also apply depending on the shipment profile and lane.

 K